pencilsSlowTab/FastMoveTabsEvolusPencil/README.md

 ### How does it work

 You load the pencils file (*.ep), all the tabs are displayed, you press up and down button to move the tabs at the position you want.
 When you move a tab, it is saved automatically.
+You will need to reload the file if it was opened in Evolus Pencils.